Low Carb Cheese

 - Stir vigorously until the mixture becomes very thick, smooth and glossy

-- Now quickly transfer the mix to a container but don't bother trying smooth it out too much, it will set before you can
+- Now quickly transfer the mix to a container but don't bother trying smooth

 - Bang the container on bench to settle it